-After visiting various places and having a look at the beauty of Prague, taking your time and having a taste of the most popular Czech cuisine well known as Koleno would be a great idea.
+After visiting various places and having a look at the beauty of Prague, taking your time and having a taste of the most famous Czech cuisine, well known as Koleno, would be a great idea.

-The meat is marinated in beer and you will have it served with dark Czech bread and pickled vegetables.
+The meat is marinated in beer and served with dark Czech bread and pickled vegetables.

-From there, spend the night at the Alchymist Prague Castle Suites and enjoy a glass of wine and after that sleep like a baby in their spacious rooms.
+Spend the night at the Alchymist Prague Castle Suites and enjoy a glass of wine.
+After that, sleep like a baby in their spacious rooms.

-In the morning, the friendly staff will ensure that you are served with fresh and homemade breakfast to start off a new day with energy.
-Try local food as part of your 3 days in Prague itinerary.
+In the morning, the friendly staff will ensure that you are served with fresh and homemade breakfast to start a new day with energy.
+Try local food as part of your three days in Prague itinerary.

 3 Days in Prague: Day three